cesar-daniel15/cesar-daniel15/README.md

 ## 👋 Hello, welcome to my GitHub

-- 😁 Hello, I'm César from Portugal, and I'm a junior web developer.
+- 😁 Hello, I'm César from Portugal, and I'm a junior developer.
 - 🌐 The area of programming that captivates me the most is web development.
 - 💻 I have developed projects using technologies such as: PHP, Laravel, React and TailwindCSS.
 - 🚀 The technology sector is constantly evolving, so I am always seeking new challenges.